miguelgrinberg/microdot/docs/extensions.rst

    This extension is designed to block requests issued by web browsers when they are found to be unsafe or unauthorized by the application owner.
-The method used to determine if a request should be allowed or not is based on the value of headers that are normally only sent by web browsers.
+The method used to determine if a request should be allowed or not is based on the value of headers that are only sent by web browsers.
 Clients other than web browsers are not affected by this extension and can send requests freely.

 Test Client
 ~~~~~~~~~~~